mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Throttle Speed Slider Margin
 '''''''''''''''''''''''''''''''''''

-When set, this changes the space between either the edge of the screen and the ends of the Slider, or if the Speed Buttons are enabled, the edge of the Speed Buttons and the ends of the Slider.
+If this preference is enabled, this changes the space between either the edge of the screen and the ends of the Slider, or if the Speed Buttons are enabled, the edge of the Speed Buttons and the ends of the Slider.
 Specific in pixels haw far to offset.
 This is useful if you find it difficult to get the zero or maximum speeds without accidently touching the Speed Buttons.

 Only relevant for the following Throttle Screen Layouts: